Great British Bake Off fans livid as show postponed for sporting event

 “The only England vs Italy anything I cared about was when Giuseppe was in the final,” a third joked, referring to Bake Off’s season 12 winner Giuseppe Dell'Anno.

-Bake Off’s fourteenth series has already seen the exit of three bakers: first to go was Amos, then Keith followed by Abbi last week.
+Bake Off’s 14th series has already seen the exit of three bakers: first to go was Amos, then Keith followed by Abbi last week.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video